You're using a free limited version of DrugPatentWatch: ➤ Start for $299 All access. No Commitment.

 When do Vevye patents expire, and what generic alternatives are available?

 Vevye is a drug marketed by Harrow Eye and is included in one NDA.
-There are five patents protecting this drug.
+There are six patents protecting this drug.

-This drug has eighty-seven patent family members in twenty countries.
+This drug has one hundred and seven patent family members in twenty countries.

 The generic ingredient in VEVYE is cyclosporine.
 There are eighteen drug master file entries for this compound.
-Twenty-one suppliers are listed for this compound.
+Twenty suppliers are listed for this compound.
 Additional details are available on the cyclosporine profile page.

 DrugPatentWatch® Litigation and Generic Entry Outlook for Vevye